Joe Biden says he will speak to China's Xi Jinping about ball incident - ExBulletin

 “We’re not looking for a new Cold War,” Biden said.

-In his fullest statements regarding the Chinese balloon and three unexplained objects shot down by American planes, Biden did not announce when he would speak with Xi, but he said the United States would continue to engage diplomatically with China on the issue. subject.
+Biden, in his most detailed remarks on the Chinese ball and three unidentified objects shot down by American fightersdid not say when he would speak with Xi, but said the United States continues to engage diplomatically with China on the issue.

-In addition, according to the Financial Times, the senior Pentagon officer for China, Michael Chase, is due to visit Taiwan in the coming days.
-Chase would be the most senior US defense official to visit the island since 2019.
-China claims the democratically administered island as its own, while the US has maintained a non-committal stance for decades.
+Separately, senior Chinese Pentagon official Michael Chase plans to visit Taiwan in the coming days, the Financial Times reported, citing sources.
+Chase would be the highest-ranking U.S. defense official to visit the island since 2019.
+China claims the democratically-ruled island as its own, while the United States has followed a no-commitment policy for decades.

+President Biden said intelligence agencies had no indication that three objects downed over North America in recent days were surveillance craft from China or any other country.
+But he pledged to set new parameters to protect American airspace. https://t.co/ScA31vB4sl pic.twitter.com/EzLBihC6os

-China says the downed 200ft (60m) balloon was intended for weather monitoring, but Washington says it was simply a surveillance balloon with a large landing gear containing electronics.
+China says the downed 60-meter balloon was intended to monitor weather conditions, but Washington says it was clearly a surveillance balloon with massive landing gear containing electronics.

-Biden, who had previously made few public remarks regarding the series of flying objects that began with the discovery of the Chinese balloon, broke his silence when US senators demanded more information about the episodes, which left de many Americans.
+Biden, who had made few public comments about the wave of aerial objects that began with the Chinese balloon spotting, broke his silence after U.S. lawmakers demanded more information about the incidents, which baffled many.
+Americans.

-He said the US intelligence community is still trying to learn more about the three unidentified objects: one shot down over Alaska, another over Canada and a third that crashed in the Lake Huron.
-According to the government, the objects were shot down because they presented a danger to civil aviation.
+He said the US intelligence community is still trying to learn more about the three unidentified objects: one that was shot down over Alaska, one over Canada and a third that plunged into the Lake Huron.
+The administration said the objects were shot down because they posed a threat to civil aviation.

+President Joe Biden has said he plans to speak with Chinese President Xi Jinping about the Chinese spy balloon that an American fighter jet shot down earlier this month after transiting through the United States. https://t.co/nxnkzeczCO pic.twitter.com/v0q5qmPVGB

-“We don’t yet know exactly what these three objects were, but nothing so far suggests they were linked to the Chinese spy balloon program or that they were surveillance vehicles from another country,” Biden said.
+“We don’t yet know exactly what these three objects were, but nothing so far suggests that they were related to the Chinese spy balloon program or that they were surveillance vehicles from another country,” he said.
+Biden.

 The intelligence community believes the objects were “most likely balloons linked to private companies, recreational or research institutes,” Biden said.

-Biden speculated that they were discovered because the radar was increased in reaction to the Chinese balloon.
+Biden said they could have been spotted due to the improved radar in response to the Chinese balloon.

 “That’s why I’ve asked my team to come back to me with more specific rules on how we’re going to deal with these unidentified objects in the future, distinguishing between those that are likely to pose security risks. and security that require action and those that don’t,” he said.

-The findings of the administration’s assessment on how to deal with unexplained objects in the future would be filed and shared with relevant members of Congress, according to Biden.
+Biden said the results of the administration’s review of how to handle unidentified objects in the future would be filed and shared with relevant members of Congress.
 “These settings will remain classified so that we don’t give our enemies a roadmap to try and evade our defenses,” he said.

-Biden’s comments came after reports that the Chinese balloon, which crashed on February 4 after crossing the mainland United States, had a trajectory that would have taken it over Guam and Hawaii, but was blown away by the prevailing winds.
+Biden’s remarks followed reports that the Chinese balloon, shot down on February 4 after crossing the mainland United States, originally had a trajectory that took it over Guam and Hawaii, but was deflected by prevailing winds.

-The event forced US Secretary of State Antony Blinken to cancel a planned February visit to Beijing, where both sides expected to strive to improve already strained relations.
+The incident prompted US Secretary of State Antony Blinken to postpone a planned February visit to Beijing, where the two sides had planned to seek to stabilize already strained relations.

-Blinken’s attendance at the Munich security conference over the weekend has fueled speculation that he will meet with China’s top diplomat, Wang Yi, there.
+Blinken’s planned attendance at the Munich security conference this weekend has sparked speculation that he may meet with China’s top diplomat, Wang Yi, there.

-The balloon was shot down by the US military off South Carolina.
-US politicians chastised the government for allowing him to wander across the country at first, even near vital military sites.
+The US military shot down the balloon off the coast of South Carolina.
+US lawmakers have criticized the administration for letting it drift across the country first, including near sensitive military bases.

-Asked about Biden’s statements in advance, a Chinese Foreign Ministry spokesperson called the downed balloon an “unmanned civilian airship” and said its flight into US territory was an “isolated” event.
+Asked in advance about Biden’s remarks, a Chinese Foreign Ministry spokesperson on Thursday again referred to the downed balloon as an “unmanned civilian airship” and said its flight through US airspace was a “isolated” incident.

-The United States “should be willing to meet China in the middle, manage disputes, and appropriately handle isolated and unexpected incidents to avoid misunderstandings and misjudgments; and promote the return of US-China relations to a healthy and stable development path,” spokesperson Wang Wenbin said at a regular press conference.
+The United States “should be willing to meet China in the middle, manage disputes, and appropriately handle isolated and unexpected incidents to avoid misunderstandings and misjudgments; and promote the return of US-China relations to a healthy and stable development path,” spokesperson Wang Wenbin told reporters at a regular press briefing.

-Washington notified dozens of countries of what it described as a global Chinese espionage effort, and six Chinese companies were placed on an export blacklist.
+Washington notified dozens of countries of what it called China’s global surveillance program and added six Chinese entities to an export blacklist.

-In its latest sanctions against U.S. companies, Beijing warned of “countermeasures against relevant U.S. entities that undermine China’s sovereignty and security” and on Thursday placed Lockheed Martin Corp (LMT.N ) and a unit of Raytheon Technologies Corp (RTX.N) on an “unreliable entity list” on arms sales to Taiwan, excluding them from China-related imports and exports.
+Beijing has warned against “countermeasures against relevant U.S. entities that undermine China’s sovereignty and security” and on Thursday put Lockheed Martin Corp and a unit of Raytheon Technologies Corp on a “list of unreliable entities” regarding arms sales to Taiwan, banning them from imports and exports linked to China in its latest sanctions against American companies.

 |